clwillhuang/barcode-identifier-app/README.md

 # Barrel

-This is the website frontend for Barrel (Barcode Reference Library) tool hosted at the University of Toronto.
-Access website at [https://barrel.utsc.utoronto.ca/app](https://barrel.utsc.utoronto.ca/app).
+This is the website frontend for Barrel (Barcode Reference Library) tool.

 Note that the repository is only the frontend portion of the website, and does not include all resources such as scripts and Docker files necessary for deployment.